hsd1503/PhysioNet/README.md

 # PhysioNet

-PhysioNet data and deep model.
+This repo contains MIT-BIH data preprocessing and a sample deep model.

+The original data can be found at https://physionet.org/content/nsrdb/1.0.0/

 # Task